 The biggest customer for medical equipment and pharmaceutical products in Serbia is the National Health Insurance Fund.
-In 2019, the Serbian healthcare budget was an estimated USD 340 million.
 Compared to other countries in the region, Serbia has a relatively high healthcare expenditure ratio of 10 percent of GDP.

 Serbia’s healthcare system is financed by compulsory health insurance contributions comprising 10.3 percent of payroll taxes.
-The system provides easy access to comprehensive health services for the entire population.
+The public system provides access to health services for the entire population, but is burdened with long waiting times for specific services and interventions, which often invites nepotism and corruption.
 A majority of hospitals are public (state-owned).

+The private part of the healthcare market is easily accessible, quick, and efficient.
+Though inexpensive by international standards, it is not always affordable for majority of the population.
 Serbia’s private health insurance market had been underdeveloped for some time, with private-sector practices operating mostly on an out-of-pocket basis outside of insurance networks.
-The private sector is growing however, including major chains like BelMedic, MediGroup, a range of smaller and specialty clinics, as well as laboratory and diagnostic services, growing both with out-of-pocket services and expanding private health insurance options.
+The private sector is growing however, including major chains BelMedic, MediGroup, and Euromedic; a range of smaller and specialty clinics, as well as laboratory and diagnostic services, growing both with out-of-pocket services and expanding private health insurance options.

 The Ministry of Health is the major decision-maker in the Serbian healthcare market.
 It develops health policies and budgets, monitors the work of state-owned health institutions, and approves plans for purchases of medical equipment.
 The Public Procurement Act requires open tenders for all purchases.
 Most purchases are made by publicly owned institutions.
 However, private medical practitioners present some opportunities for sales of dialysis and diagnostic-imaging equipment, other medical devices, and consumables.

-The Medicines and Medical Devices Agency of Serbia (ALIMS) is in charge of issuing marketing authorizations for medicinal products and medical devices.
-The Medical Devices Law (2017) regulates the following: conditions for the marketing of medical devices and their use in Serbia; clinical investigation of medical devices; vigilance; monitoring and technical assessment of medical devices on the market; assessment of the compliance of medical devices with essential requirements; advertising; the labelling of medical devices and supervision in this field; as well as other relevant issues.
+The Medicines and Medical Devices Agency of Serbia (ALIMS) issues marketing authorizations for medicinal products and medical devices.
+The Medical Devices Law (2017) regulates conditions for the marketing of medical devices and their use in Serbia; clinical investigation of medical devices; monitoring and technical assessment of medical devices on the market; assessment of the compliance of medical devices with essential requirements; advertising; the labelling of medical devices and supervision in this field; and other relevant issues.